StarlingUAS/ProjectStarling/system/mavros/README.md

 runs a setup script which configures the environment to tell MAVROS how to talk to the drone and where to publish its topics.
 The setup script works in a couple of different ways depending on where the container is running.

-If the container is running on a drone, it expects to be able to find the `/etc/drone.config` file.
+If the container is running on a drone, it expects to be able to find the `/etc/starling/vehicle.config` file.
 This file contains some information that MAVROS needs to be able to communicate with the flight controller.
-An example `drone.config` file is included below.
+An example `vehicle.config` file is included below.

 If the container is started as part of a Kubernetes StatefulSet deployment, the setup script will attempt to get the ordinal of its containing pod from the hostname.
 It will then use this ordinal to set up the ports and the system ID to